lejohnm/Drip-Intl/README.md

 # Drip-Intl

+# Info
+E-commerce site designed to display and sale clothing and shoes.

+# Author
-E-commerce Site designed By Le'John McNeeley
+Built and designed by Le'John McNeeley